divnix/std/docs/tutorials/hello-moon/Readme.md

 #### `./nix/automation/nixago.nix`

-As we have seen above, the `nixago` option in the `cell.devshells` Organelle references Targets from both `std.nixago` _and_ `cell.nixago`.
+As we have seen above, the `nixago` option in the `cell.devshells` Cell Block references Targets from both `std.nixago` _and_ `cell.nixago`.
 While you can explore `std.nixago` [here][std-nixago], let's now have a closer look at `cell.nixago`:

 ```nix
 {{#include ./nix/automation/nixago.nix}}
 ```

-In this Organelle, we have been modifying some built-in convenience `std.nixago.*` pebbles.
+In this Cell Block, we have been modifying some built-in convenience `std.nixago.*` pebbles.
 The way `configData` is merged upon the existing pebble is via a simple left-hand-side/right-hand-site `data-merge` (`std.dmerge`).

 > **Background on array merge strategies:**